openenergymonitor/guide/source/integrations/openevse.markdown

 *Level 2 charging refers to charging from 220v-240v, as opposed to level 1 charging from 110v.*

-**See User Guide video at the top of this page for a overview of how to opperate the unit.**
+**See User Guide video at the top of this page for a overview of how to operate the unit.**

 ## WiFi Gateway

-The WiFi gateway allows all functions of the OpenEVSE to be controlled remotly and data logged to Emoncms.
+The WiFi gateway allows all functions of the OpenEVSE to be controlled remotely and data logged to Emoncms.
 The WiFi gateway is optional but highly recommend.

 ![OpenEVSE WiFi](/images/integrations/openevse-wifi.png)